higepon/twitter_conversation_crawler/README.md

 # Twitter Conversation Crawler
-You can crawl twitter conversations.
+You can crawl twitter conversations in python3.
 A conversation consists of 3 tweets.
 - Origin tweet by user A
 - Reply tweet by user B
 - One more reply tweet by user A

-This script stores a conversation in sqlitetables (conversation and status table).
+This script stores a conversation in sqlite tables (conversation and status table).

 ## How it works
 ### Setup